Whiteminwhill Energy Park

 About the Project

-Voltalia UK Ltd (‘Voltalia’) is proposing to develop Whiteminwhill Energy Park, located 0.9km south of Barrhill in South Ayrshire, Scotland.
+Voltalia UK Ltd (‘Voltalia’) is proposing to develop Whiteminwhill Energy Park, located approximately 0.9km south of Barrhill in South Ayrshire, Scotland.

 Site Location